jrawbits/VE-Installer/Makefile.md

 	$(RSCRIPT) scripts/build-velib.R
 	touch $(VE_LOGS)/velib.built

-# This rule will check the VE modules and rebuild as needed
+# This rule and the following one will check the VE modules and rebuild as needed
-# We'll almost always "build" the modules
-# but only out-of-date stuff gets built
+# We'll almost always "build" the modules but only out-of-date stuff gets built
 # (File time stamps are checked in the R scripts)
+modules: $(VE_LOGS)/modules.built

-modules: $(VE_LOGS)/repository.built $(VE_LOGS)/velib.built
+$(VE_LOGS)/modules.built: $(VE_LOGS)/repository.built $(VE_LOGS)/velib.built scripts/build-modules.R
 	$(RSCRIPT) scripts/build-modules.R
 	touch $(VE_LOGS)/modules.built

-# This rule will (re-)copy out of date scripts and models to the runtime
+# This rule and the following one will (re-)copy out of date scripts and models to the runtime
-# We'll almost always "build" the runtime,
-# but only out-of-date stuff gets built
+# We'll almost always "build" the runtime, but only out-of-date stuff gets built
 # (File time stamps are checked in the R scripts)
-runtime:
+runtime: $(VE_LOGS)/runtime.built

+$(VE_LOGS)/runtime.built: scripts/build-runtime.R $(VE_INSTALLER)/boilerplate/*
 	$(RSCRIPT) scripts/build-runtime.R
 	touch $(VE_LOGS)/runtime.built